EllenH479/notes/setup/env_guide.md

     scoop bucket add java
     scoop bucket add versions

-**Note**: If you receive a warning that says that the bucket you're attempting to add already exists, you don't have to worry as this means that you already have that bucket.
+**NOTE**: If you receive a warning that says that the bucket you're attempting to add already exists, you don't have to worry as this means that you already have that bucket.

 ### Step 3: Install Git/Git Bash